Lumi-supercomputer/LUMI-SoftwareStack/docs/easybuild_setup.md

   * We also set containerpath and packagepath even though we don't plan to use those, but it ensures that files produced by this option will not end up in our GitHub repository.

-### The EasyBuild-CrayEnv mode

-This mode is for cross-installing in the ``CrayEnv`` software stack, to offer an easy option to install software using the SYSTEM toolchain in EasyBuild in that stack.
-This makes it easier to offer updated build tools etc.

-The settings are largely the same as for the EasyBuild-production and EasyBuild-infrastructure modes, but with different install paths for software and modules and a separate directory in ``ebrepo_files``.

 ### The EasyBuild-user mode